jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <a name='edit_and_deploy_with_web_ide'></a>
 ##Edit files and deploy changes by using the Bluemix DevOps Services Web IDE

-Bluemix DevOps Services provides many capabilities that are useful for application development:
+Bluemix DevOps Services provides many capabilities that are useful for app development:

   * Hosting for public projects
   * Multiple source code repositories